paul-london/Park-Hopper-Routes/README.md

 ## 🧭 Next Steps

 - Explore more advanced and accurate route algorithms.
-- Create regional roadtrips based on starting location and vary their lengths.
+- Create regional roadtrips based on starting location and their distance.
 - Expand starting point selection to include all states and possibly cities.
 - Generate route maps in real-time.